adam-p/yesterday-i-learned/random.md

 1. Use a heat gun and a credit card to [scrape off glue residues](https://m.youtube.com/watch?v=7VPwJIaWBso).
 1. "[TIL that] in 1913, Hitler, Trotsky, Tito, Freud and Stalin all lived in Vienna and some were even regular patrons of the same coffeeshop"
 1. Titanium is biocompatible, and is used extensively in implants.
 With that said, a titanium knee joint only lasts 10-15 years.
-1. Corn occasionally get infected with a [fungus](https://en.m.wikipedia.org/wiki/Corn_smut) that Mexicans consider a delicacy.
-It's a mushroom, so it may well be.
 1. [Men walk faster than they all would like when in a group](https://newrepublic.com/article/117956/walking-through-revolving-doors-friends-what-it-reveals/?), but slower than all would like when with any positive number of women.
 Women all walk slowly.
-1. It is more likely for [flour to have E. coli](https://www.reddit.com/r/explainlikeimfive/comments/4quzvf/eli5_there_is_currently_a_recall_of_flour_due_to/d4w7lsh) than the eggs that are used to bake something.
 1. The [Gamma function](https://en.wikipedia.org/wiki/Factorial#Extension_of_factorial_to_non-integer_values_of_argument) (a definite integral) defines factorials for non-integer numbers, except negative integers.
 Gamma(n) still equals to the usual values when n is an integer, but the graph shows that negative integers resolve to either positive or negative infinity (undefined).
 1. [Android N will have *two* system partitions](https://en.wikipedia.org/wiki/Android_Nougat#Development_platform), one online and one offline.
 The online one will push updates to the offline one, and they switch once the offline one is updated.
-1. To make sure you don't know what you're eating, there are 144 species of anchovy (and probably counting).
 1. The typical Nobel Prize winner has a vastly (2.8x) [higher interest in activities such as arts and crafts](http://priceonomics.com/the-correlation-between-arts-and-crafts-and-a/) than the average person.
 1. The only reliable way to show a numeric keypad from cordova is to [set the input type to `tel`](https://github.com/bendrucker/angular-credit-cards/issues/74).
 1. [OLED was, and is, a Samsung product](http://www.androidheadlines.com/2016/08/samsung-controls-99-of-the-smartphone-oled-panel-market.html).